Bhalessa: Culture

-Тhe official language in the Bhalessa region is Urdu, which is used for administrative purposes.
 The main spoken language of the sub-district is Bhalessi.
 Other spoken languages include Kashmiri and Gujari.

 During the winter, the nomadic people of the Gujjar and Bakarwals come down to the plain and barren areas of Punjab.
 During the summer, they go deep into the mountainous valley of Bhalessa with their cattle where they produce milk, cheese, and ghee.
 During marriage celebrations, the Gujjars perform their folk dances.

 Traditional industries such as beekeeping, sheep cattle rearing, handloom weaving, blanket making, and ghee production contribute to the cultural economy of Bhalessa.

 Transport

 The route to Bhalessa from its nearest airport in Jammu goes through Batote via National Highway 144, the Chenani-Nashri Tunnel, and National Highway 244 (known as Batote – Kishtwar National Highway), which later leads to Thathri, which is just 30 km away from Kishtwar.
 To reach Bhalessa, it is necessary to leave the National Highway by a link road known as Thathri-Gandoh-Khilotran road.

 Concerns are often raised about the state of the roads in the region, particularly the Thathri–Kilhotran Road, which as of July 2020 was still incomplete even after decades of construction.